jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 +15% damage if hitpoints are below 75%

-Gain +4 Resolve and +6 Initiative each time.
-Resets at the end of combat
+Gain +4 Resolve and +6 Initiative each time hitpoints are lost, resetting at the end of combat

 Score: 11+